TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 6) Be able to use the `prop.test()` function to estimate a confidence interval for a population proportion using a random sample.
-Be able to test null hypotheses that the null proportion is the same as, above or below a hypothetical value.
+Be able to test null hypotheses that the population proportion is the same as, above or below a hypothetical value.

 [Return to index](#index)